CERC-Genomic-Medicine/beagle_phasing/README.md

-# beagle_phasing
+# Contents

-Nextflow pipeline around Beagle phasing/imputation tool
+1. phase_with_reference - This directory containts Nextflow pipeline for reference-based phasing/imputation using Beagle.